 Management - Do you know who has authority?Last updated by Brook Jeynes [SSW] 3 months ago.See history

 Ok, once a project gets going, you can end up dealing with many people on the client side.
 From the Boss to the Business Decision Maker (we call them the "Product Owner") through to Mary the receptionist (aka "users"), everyone has something to say about the software as it is being developed.
 However, when you are working on a Time & Materials basis in a rapid development environment with continually changing specs, you have to be certain that the work you are doing is authorised by the person who signs the cheques.

 |Changes Requested by Sophie

-As per our conversation, Sophie has requested the following changes to your application: modifying rptContractRenewal to include the "MaidenName" field from the ClientContact Table, and positioning right next to the Surname field.
+As per my conversation with Sophie, she has requested the following changes to the application: modifying the report ContractRenewal to include the "MaidenName" field from the ClientContact Table, and positioning right next to the LastName field.

 Please let us know ASAP if you don't want this problem fixed.

 So, say Alan from Accounts would like the Username and Password authentication to have a "remember me" checkbox for the Accounts module.
 This sounds reasonable, but it doesn't mean that you should charge right in and start coding.
-As an example, this is how we govern this process:
+The following is the recommended approach to governing this process:

 - At the beginning of the project an employee from the client is assigned as Product Owner.
 This person has full authority as to what work is "in" or "out".
 Every new item of work should be visible to the Product Owner.
 (CC is your friend, @mention is your friend)